janraj/citrix-k8s-node-controller-v2/deploy/README.md

          This is must for Citrix Node Controller to configure the NetScaler appliance.
 Citrix Node Controller uses NS_IP for configuration needs.
 NS_IP can be of,
          ```
-            NSIP for standalone NetScaler
-            SNIP for HA (Management access has to be enabled)
+            SNIP for HA/Standalone (Management access has to be enabled)
             CLIP for Cluster

          ```